logo

 Multiple forms on one page

 Add data-captcha to each form.
-Each gets its own challenge and attestation — they don't share tokens.
+Each gets its own challenge and response - they don't share tokens.

-Once the attestation reaches your server, verify it.
+Once the response reaches your server, verify it.
 See Backend examples.